barackd222/ankimedrec-apis/README.md

 ## Installation

-Follow the next step-by-step instructions on how to get, configure and deploy this application.
+This sections will help you deploy the different packages required to run this Application.
+This includes: NodeJS, MongoDB and Git.

+Note: I use Ubuntu Linux distibution, adjust accordingly if using other OS (e.g. "yum" if using OEL/RH).

-### 1.Install NodeJS and MongoDB.
+### 1. Install NodeJS, MongoDB and Git.

-The first step is to insatll NodeJS and MongoDB in your environment in case you haven't insatlled them.
-A simple way to ensure that ytou have not installed NodeJS and MongoDb in your environment is by attempting to retrieve their versions:
+The first step is to ensure that you have installed NodeJS, MongoDB and Git in your environment.
+In case you know that you have already installed them, feel free to move to step 2.
+Othwerwise if you are unsure, continue with the following assessment.

-For example:
+Validate the installation of the required components one by one:
 ```
 nodejs --version
 mongo --version
+git --version
 ```
-If this does not return a valid version.
-Then proceed with the following instruction to install the missing packages.
-Otherwsie feel free to move to step 2.

-Note: The following steps are for Ubuntu Linux distibutions, adjust accordsingly if using other OS (e.g. "yum" if using OEL/RH).

 #### 1.1 Install NodeJS